puppeteer/puppeteer/docs/api.md

 - `...args` <...[Serializable]|[JSHandle]> Arguments to pass to  `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

-If the function, passed to the `frame.evaluate`, returns a [Promise], then `frame.evaluate` would wait for the promise to resolve and return its value.
+If the function passed to the `frame.evaluate` returns a [Promise], then `frame.evaluate` would wait for the promise to resolve and return its value.

-If the function passed into `frame.evaluate` returns a non-[Serializable] value, then `frame.evaluate` resolves to `undefined`.
+If the function passed to the `frame.evaluate` returns a non-[Serializable] value, then `frame.evaluate` resolves to `undefined`.

 ```js
 const result = await frame.evaluate(() => {